mendoncamaria/portfolio/README.md

 2. run `npm install` to install all necessary packages
 3. then run the repo using `npm start`

-## NOTE: IF YOU PLAN TO USE THE PORTFOLIO, DO CREDIT ME
+## NOTE: IF YOU PLAN TO USE THE PORTFOLIO, DO CREDIT ME!